boyum/check-diff-action/README.md

 If you have a linter or formatter in your build process, you can use this workflow to create a PR if the linter or formatter finds (auto-fixable) issues.

 > [!IMPORTANT]
-> The `pull-requests: write` permission is required to create a PR.
+> The `contents: read` and `pull-requests: write` permissions are required to create a PR.

 ```yml
 name: Check linting